rodude123/Computer-systems/storage types.md

  * RAIDs can also be combined to create types such as RAID 0/1 which would combine the mirroring of RAID 1 and the striping of RAID 0.

+## Virtual memory
+* Virtual memory is a memory management technique that allows the computer to compensate for an overworking RAM.
+A system using virtual memory has a section of its hardrive allocated to emulate RAM when is atcual RAM becomes overloaed.
+It only stores data that might be required soon.
+* Pros: Allows the user to use more RAM than they actually have and reduces risk of external fragmentation.
+* Cons: can be slower since the access speed of the harddrive is slower than the RAM, thrashing, incorrect size allocation

+## Cloud computing
+* utility storage
+* Allows users to view, upload, download and store data from a collection of remote servers.
+* an abstract 'cloud' of computers that provides distributed storage and processing power.
+* pros: can be accessed anywhere, same data can be viewed across multiple deivces without having to be sent, cheap, can be used to back up data
+* cons: slower than physical storage, vunerability, cannot be accessed without internet, servers can go down making data unaccessible.